chart21/Verification-of-Outsourced-Object-Detection/README.md

 ## Demos

 ### Object Detection using Yolov4 with CPU/GPU
-Donwload this GIF if you want to see statistics printed in the consoles
 <p align="center"><img src="data/helpers/demo.gif"\></p>

 ### Whole setup using Yolov4 with CPU/GPU
+Donwload this GIF if you want to see the statistics printed in the consoles.
 <p align="center"><img src="data/demo/Yolo-setup.gif"\></p>

 ### Whole setup using Mobilenet SSD V2 with Coral Edge USB Accelerator
-Donwload this GIF if you want to see statistics printed in the consoles
+Donwload this GIF if you want to see the statistics printed in the consoles.
 <p align="center"><img src="data/demo/EdgeTpu-Setup.gif"\></p>

 ## Supported Contract Violations